AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/translation.md

 ## Configure the legacy translation workflow

 It is recommended that you use the latest translation workflow, which provides enhanced performance.
-However, if you want to use the legacy translation workflow, you can configure it.
+However, if there are any customizations enabled in your current translation process, consider using the legacy translation workflow.

 Perform the following steps to configure the legacy translation workflow: